 Have you used a drug that later caused you to be hospitalized?
 Chances are, you’re not alone.

 Today, it’s common for devices to be fast-tracked through the 510(k) program, which brings new products to market without adequate testing.

 Medical professionals often use pharmaceuticals to help individuals in pain.
 However, these synthetic drugs don’t always react well to the body and can cause life-threatening injuries.

 If you or a loved one has been affected by one of the examples listed above, then call us today at (800) 388-3905.
 For your convenience, you can also use our contact form.
 In most circumstances, time constraints do apply.
 Therefore, it’s best to reach out as soon as possible.
 Remember, you are not alone.
 The lawyers and support staff at Searcy Denney are here to help you through this process.
 Only focus on your recovery, and let us do the rest.

-Sometimes, a judge overseeing a mass tort project will conduct a bellweather trial.
+Sometimes, a judge overseeing a mass tort project will conduct a bellwether trial.
 This process allows both the plaintiffs and defendants to experience a trial, and see who wins.
 This is thought to promote and expedite discussion of settlement for all the cases.
-Mass tort judges often are instrumental in mediating and settling mass torts cases after one or more bellweather trials take place.
+Mass tort judges often are instrumental in mediating and settling mass torts cases after one or more bellwether trials take place.

 In order to have a group of claims designated as mass tort litigation, mass tort attorneys representing the plaintiff(s) apply to federal or state court.